-Deliverable Re gulatory cooperation 3 Foster exchange of experience with the regulatory associations outside the EU, where necessary, and on areas of mutual interest (e.g. FERC on market monitoring activities).
+3.)
+Foster exchange of experience with the regulatory associations outside the EU, where necessary, and on areas of mutual interest (e.g. FERC on market monitoring activities).

 In 2014 the Agency maintained links for cooperation with third countries outside of the EU.
 During the course of 2014 it participated in the EU-US Energy Roundtable in Boston on 13-14 May 2014.
-This annual event brings together representatives from the Agency, CEER, NARUC, and FERC for approximately two days to discuss topics of common interest from a regulatory perspective.
-In 2014 the Agency continued to foster close links with the NRAs from the Energy Community (EnC) (the latter has also been reflected in an EC Recommendation 2) and from Norway, without prejudice to the legal requirements of the Agency's founding Regulation regarding the formal participation of third countries in the Agency.
+This annual event gathers representatives from the Agency, CEER, NARUC, and FERC for approximately two days to discuss topics of common interest from a regulatory perspective.

+In 2014 the Agency continued fostering close links with the NRAs from the Energy Community (EnC) (the latter has also been reflected in an EC Recommendation2) and from Norway, without prejudice to the legal requirements of the Agency's founding Regulation regarding the formal participation of third countries in the Agency.
 The Agency also participated in the Electricity and Gas Regulatory Fora of the EnC.

-4 Consolidate regulatory cooperation and working arrangements in the context of the Energy Infrastructure work and a consistent framework across the regions and corridors in undertaking the Agency's new tasks under the proposed TENE Regulation.
-An AWG leaders' away day was organised on 11-12 June 2014 in Bled.
+4.)
+Consolidate regulatory cooperation and working arrangements in the context of the Energy Infrastructure work and a consistent framework across the regions and corridors in undertaking the Agency's new tasks under the proposed TEN-E Regulation.

+An AWG leader's away day was organised on 11-12 June 2014 in Bled.
 It provided an opportunity for AWG leaders and senior Agency staff to reflect on the overall role of the AWGs, the functioning of the AWGs and their integration into the Agency's activities, as well as to brainstorm ideas for improvements to reinforce collaboration and participation of all NRAs in the AWGs and their substructures.
-The results of the Internal Audit Service (IAS) audit of the Agency in 2014 were discussed with a view to assessing the efficiency and effectiveness of the internal working practices set up by the Agency in cooperation with the NRAs, in particular on developing framework guidelines and opinions on network codes.
-Preliminary interviews were conducted in January 2014 and a survey was subsequently conducted in February 2014 with the NRAs' representatives in the Agency's Gas and Electricity WGs & TFs, and Electricity Work Streams: 34 replies were received.
-The results of the survey indicated an overall positive assessment of the cooperation between the NRAs and the Agency, as well as some suggestions for improvement on the efficiency and effectiveness in preparing the Agency's work, including regarding: more comprehensive project management (lead drafters, project plans with milestones, timelines, next steps, communication, transparency and work sharing); common understanding of respective roles and responsibilities; better involvement of as many NRAs as possible; and other improvements which would benefit from a regular exchange of experience between the Agency's departments.
-These results and discussion at the away day led to a renewal of the joint commitment and mutual expectations by the Agency's and NRAs' experts, which were subsequently reflected in an action plan on improvements to their cooperation.
-The proposed actions related to: cooperation between the NRAs, their experts, the Agency's staff, Heads of Department (HoDs) and the Director; improvements to work planning and the project management process; and reporting on the outcomes of meetings.
-It was agreed that these improvements would be followed up throughout 2015, including through a high-level workshop dedicated to NRA cooperation.
+The results of the Internal Audit Service (IAS) audit of Agency in 2014 were discussed with a view to assess the efficiency and effectiveness of the internal working practices set-up by the Agency in cooperation with the NRAs, in particular on development of framework guidelines and opinions on network codes.
+Preliminary interviews were conducted in January 2014 and a survey was subsequently conducted in February 2014 with the NRAs' representatives in the Agency's Gas and Electricity WGs & TFs, and Electricity Work Streams.
+34 replies were received.
+The results of the survey indicated an overall positive assessment of the cooperation between the NRAs and the Agency, as well as some suggestions for improvement of the efficiency and effectiveness in the preparation of the Agency's work, including regarding: more comprehensive project management (lead drafters, project plans with milestones, timelines, next steps; communication, transparency and work sharing); common understanding of respective roles and responsibilities; better involvement of as many NRAs as possible; and other improvements which would benefit from a regular exchange of experience sharing between Agency's departments.
+These results and discussion at the Away day led to a renewal of the joint commitment and mutual expectations by the Agency and NRAs' experts, which were subsequently reflected in an action plan on improvements of their cooperation.
+The proposed actions related to: the cooperation between the NRAs, their experts, Agency's staff, Heads of Department (HoDs) and the Director; enhancements of the work planning and project management process; and the reporting of the outcomes of the meetings.
+These improvements were agreed to be followed up throughout 2015, including through a high-level workshop dedicated to NRA cooperation.
+Traffic light